The Swimmer (1968 film): Reception

-The initial box office response to the film was "lackluster."
-Film critic Roger Ebert called The Swimmer "a strange, stylized work, a brilliant and disturbing one."
-Vincent Canby in The New York Times wrote: "although literal in style, the film has the shape of an open-ended hallucination.
+While the initial box office response to the film was "lackluster", it was a critical success.
+Roger Ebert gave it four stars out of four, deeming it "a strange, stylized work, a brilliant and disturbing one."
+Vincent Canby of The New York Times wrote: "although literal in style, the film has the shape of an open-ended hallucination.
 It is a grim, disturbing and sometimes funny view of a very small, very special segment of upper-middle-class American life."
 Variety wrote "a lot of people are not going to understand this film; many will loathe it; others will be moved deeply.
 Its detractors will be most vocal; its supporters will not have high-powered counter-arguments."

-In the 21st century, the critical response has improved, with the movie gaining cult film status.

-On Rotten Tomatoes, the film has an approval rating of 100%, based on reviews from 27 critics, with an average rating of 7.8/10.
-The consensus summarizes: "The Swimmer dives into its penetrating indictment of 1960s suburbia with a career highlight performance from Burt Lancaster and evocatively lensed imagery."
+The Swimmer has attained cult film status in the 21st century.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 100% based on reviews from 27 critics, with an average rating of 7.8/10.
+The site's critical consensus summarizes: "The Swimmer dives into its penetrating indictment of 1960s suburbia with a career highlight performance from Burt Lancaster and evocatively lensed imagery."